xtdb/xtdb/doc/state_of_c2.md

 - There's a lot of work in the other parts which needs to happen regardless and will really stretch the team.
-- The query engine won't work like classic in any case, and without a lot of work necessarily perform well, so the it's never going to be an easy win, if not done well, it may hurt us.
+- The query engine won't work like classic in any case, and without a lot of work necessarily perform well, so it's never going to be an easy win, if not done well, it may hurt us.
 - Will need to maintain and fix bugs.
 Need to ensure this happens with respect to the core and SQL side which requires understanding of the full system.
 The flip-side of this applies to the SQL-side as well,